Scott Rutherford

 Soh Xi Ken

-Trainee Pharmacist, Honorary Secretary of the LGBT+ Network
+Trainee pharmacist, co-opted member of the LGBT+ Committee

-Soh Xi Ken (he/him) is a trainee pharmacist and was elected as the LGBT+ Honorary Secretary.
+Soh Xi Ken (he/him) is a trainee pharmacist and a co-opted member of the LGBT+ Committee.
 Advocacy work is no stranger to Ken, who has been openly queer since the age of 17, even in his home country Malaysia, where homosexuality is outlawed.
-Although he is relatively inexperienced in the world of pharmacy, he believes that his passion for change and improvement are key qualities to being a good Honorary Secretary.
+Although he is relatively inexperienced in the world of pharmacy, he believes that his passion for change and improvement are key qualities to making a difference.
 Ken is also a PDA Trainee Representative.

-Ken said, “I am really pleased to be elected as the Honorary Secretary for the PDA LGBT+ Network.
-I hope we are able to increase much-needed representation, visibility and create a safe space for not just LGBT+ pharmacists, pharmacy students, and trainees, but ultimately patients as well.”
+Ken said, “I hope we are able to increase much-needed representation, and visibility and create a safe space for not just LGBT+ pharmacists, pharmacy students, and trainees, but ultimately patients as well.”

 Joshua Wells

-Hospital Pharmacist, PhD researcher and co-opted member of LGBT+ Committee
+Hospital pharmacist, PhD researcher, and a co-opted member of the LGBT+ Committee

 Joshua is currently a PhD candidate at Kingston University investigating the validity of patient-reported outcome measures of medication adherence in chronic disease, particularly Type 2 Diabetes and COPD.
-He also works as a hospital pharmacist, with his main specialities over the past 12 months being critical care, cardiology and hepatology.
-In addition to this, Joshua also works as a Lead Medical Advisor for a queertech firm known as Troglo, which focuses on improving LGBTQ+ sexual health.
+He also works as a hospital pharmacist, with his main specialities being critical care, cardiology, and hepatology.
+In addition to this, Joshua also works as a Lead Medical Advisor for a queertech firm known as LVNDR Health, which focuses on improving LGBTQ+ sexual health.

 Joshua said, “I want to better understand the lived experience of other LGBTQ+ members of the profession and work with a network to advocate for equality.”